State Space Agency of Ukraine

-Before 2014, launches were conducted at Kazakhstan's Baikonur and Russia's Plesetsk Cosmodromes.
+Ukrainian spacecraft include a few types for domestic and foreign use and international cooperation.
+Ukraine has supplied Russia with military satellites and their launch vehicles, a relationship unique in the world.
+The agency does not have its own spaceport.
+It used the resources of the Russian Federal Space Agency until 2014.
+Launches were conducted at Kazakhstan's Baikonur and Russia's Plesetsk Cosmodromes.
 After the Russian annexation of Crimea, launches were conducted on Sea Launch's floating platform, which was soon mothballed.
 SSAU has ground control and tracking facilities in Kyiv and a control center in Dunaivtsi (Khmelnytskyi Oblast).
-Other facilities in Yevpatoria, Crimea had to be abandoned due to the 2014 Russian occupation of Crimea.
-Following the 2014 Russo-Ukrainian War, the agency is transitioning its cooperation efforts away from Russia with participation in alternative space programs.
+Facilities in Yevpatoria, Crimea, had to be abandoned with the 2014 Russian occupation of Crimea.
+Since the start of the Russo-Ukrainian War in 2014, the agency has been transitioning its cooperation efforts away from Russia, with participation in other space programs.

+Along with the Ukrainian Defense Industry conglomerate and the Antonov Aeronautical Scientific-Technical Complex, the agency is a major state-owned component of the defense industry of Ukraine.